 No 5.
 Project Purpose

-The main purpose of the project is the approximation of national legislation on organ transplantation with the respective EU Directives under the Association Agreement between the European Union and Georgia.
+The main purpose of the project is approximation of the national legislation on organ transplantation with the respective EU Directives under the Association Agreement between the European Union and Georgia.

 6. Expected results

 Bringing into compliance with the EU Directives (DIRECTIVE 2004/23/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 31 March 2004, COMMISSION DIRECTIVE 2006/17/EC of 8 February 2006, COMMISSION DIRECTIVE 2006/86/EC of 24 October 2006, DIRECTIVE 2010/45/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 7 July 2010) of “The Law of Georgia on Organ Transplants”.